mostlyserious/riak-js/README.md

 #### 0.9.0

- - Complete rewrite in Javascript (two reasons: better debugging in production deployments, and more people can contribute)
+ - Complete rewrite in JavaScript (two reasons: better debugging in production deployments, and more people can contribute)
  - Support Riak 1.0 features
  - First class support for streams (Luwak, key listing, Map/Reduce, logging)
  - Faster testing with node-seq + assert